 The Company accounts for its short-term securities in accordance with Statement of Financial Accounting Standards No. 115, "Accounting for Certain Investments in Debt and Equity Securities" (SFAS 115).
-In the third quarter of 2001, the Company recorded a non-cash write-down of \$12,523,088 on its investment in SuperGen, Inc. that had an other than temporary impairment as defined by SEC accounting rules.
-This write-down had the effect of writing the investment down to \$12 per share, the approximate recent monthly trading average for this security.
-The Company continues to classify its investment securities as available-for-sale and, accordingly, such investment is stated on the balance sheet at their fair market value, which was above cost by \$1,038,956 at December 31, 2001.
+In the second quarter of 2002, the Company recorded a non-cash write-down of \$2,686,956 on its investment in SuperGen, Inc. that had an other than temporary impairment as defined of SEC accounting rules.
+In the third quarter of 2002, the Company recorded a non-cash write-down of \$1,791,304 on its investment in SuperGen, Inc. that had an other than temporary impairment as defined by SEC accounting rules.
+These write-downs had the effect of writing the investment down to \$2 per share, the approximate recent monthly trading average for this security.
+The Company continues to classify its investment securities as available-for-sale and, accordingly, such investment securities are stated on the balance sheet at their fair market value.
+At December 31, 2002 and 2001, the Company's investments in marketable securities had gross unrealized gains of \$729,956 and \$1,038,956, respectively.
 The unrealized difference between the cost and the fair market value of these securities has been reflected as a separate component of shareholders' equity.
-These short-term securities represent investments in commercial paper, notes and common stock.
-The Company's investment in common stock is in SuperGen, Inc., a related party, with a fair market value of \$6,412,868 and \$6,213,586 at December 31, 2001 and 2000, respectively.
+At December 31, 2002 and 2001, these short-term securities represent investments in commercial paper of \$7,038,156 and \$8,114,802, respectively, and common stock.
+The Company's investment in common stock is in SuperGen, Inc., a related party, with a fair market value of \$1,625,608 and \$6,412,868 at December 31, 2002 and 2001, respectively.